sansbacon/pangadfs-pydfs/README.md

 # pangadfs-pydfsoptimizer
-pangadfs plugins for interoperability with pydfs-lineup-optimizer
+Plugins to enable use of pangadfs with pydfs-lineup-optimizer.